 What is neurodiversity?

+People experience and interact with the world in different ways and there is no one right way of thinking, learning and behaving.
 Neurodiversity is a word used to describe the different thinking styles that may affect how people communicate with the world around them.
 It reflects normal variations in brain function and behaviour.
 Neurodiversity can affect someone’s behaviour, memory, or ability to learn but this is not always the case.
 It is an umbrella term – a word that sums up lots of different things.
-Neurodiversity includes autism, attention deficit hyperactivity disorder (ADHD), dyslexia, dyspraxia, dyscalculia, and Tourette’s.
+Neurodiversity includes autism, attention deficit hyperactivity disorder (ADHD), dyslexia, dyspraxia, dyscalculia, and Tourette’s

 If you have questions or concerns about your child or young person’s thinking, learning or behaviour and would like to understand how you can support them, it is worthwhile talking to any professional who has regular contact with your child, about your concerns to see what help may be available.
-For school age children and young people, concerns and observations should be discussed in the first instance with the young person’s teacher or SENDCO as there are lots of things that you and the school can do to help your young person without further assessment.
+For school age children and young people, concerns and observations should be discussed in the first instance with the young person’s teacher or Special Educational Needs Co-ordinator (SENCo) as there are lots of things that you and the school can do to help your young person without further assessment.

 Every local Council will have a ‘Local Offer’, which is available online.
 The local offer details all the help and services available for young people with additional needs in that area.